 - 11.1.1 The Guildford Borough Proposed Submission Local Plan: Strategy and Sites document has been subject to HRA screening to determine if there are Policies or Site Allocations that could lead to likely significant effects upon the Thames Basin Heaths SPA.
 At this stage an assessment of the impacts relating to air quality were not undertaken as detail to inform the assessment was being collected at the time of writing.
 This Chapter will be updated when the relevant information becomes available. - 11.1.2 The majority of the policies contained within the Plan were screened out as being not likely to lead to significant adverse effects on the Thames Basin Heaths SPA.
-Policy P5: Thames Basin Heaths Special Protected Area provides protection to the SPA from development within 400m of the SPA and for residential development within 400m to 5km of the SPA and for larger residential developments up to 7km from the SPA, thus ensuring that impacts from recreational pressure alone or in combination do not impact upon the Thames Basin Heaths SPA.
-Where required, recommendations are included to ensure no likely significant effect result upon the Thames Basin Heaths SPA as a result of the Plan. - 11.1.3 These are summarised below.
+Policy P5: Thames Basin Heaths Special Protected Area provides protection to the SPA from development within 400m of the SPA and for residential development within 400m to 5km of the SPA and for larger residential developments up to 7km from the SPA, thus ensuring that impacts from recreational pressure alone or in combination do not result in an adverse effect upon the integrity of the Thames Basin Heaths SPA.
+Where required, recommendations are included to ensure no adverse effect on integrity results upon the Thames Basin Heaths SPA as a result of the Plan. - 11.1.3 These are summarised below.

-11.2 Recommendations to ensure no likely significant effects occur as a result of urbanisation impacts resulting from the Plan.
+11.2 Recommendations to ensure no adverse effects on integrity occur as a result of urbanisation impacts resulting from the Plan.